-Economic malaise and a growing aversion to squishiness among architects meant the end of expensive, small-scale architecture in the late 1970s.
-Architecture and urban planning became rational and functional again.
-In Zoetermeer, examples of neo-nationalist architecture are found mainly in Seghwaert-Noord, Noordhove and Rokkeveen-Oost.
+Economic malaise and a growing aversion to quaintness among architects meant the end of expensive, small-scale architecture in the late 1970s.
+Architecture and urban development became rational and functional again.
+In Zoetermeer, examples of neo-rationalist architecture can be found mainly in Seghwaert-Noord, Noordhove and Rokkeveen-Oost.

-Designs were the dry result of use requirements, measurable data and the laws of economics.
-The street pattern became clear and uncluttered again, the building lines and roofscape straight and unbroken.
-The main forms of the buildings were simple, the floor plans functional and the facades elementary and bare, with windows as tightly repeating holes in the wall.
-The use of materials and colors also said goodbye to small scale: cool gray-white limestone or concrete brick facades took the place of the "cozy" brown brick.
-White plastic sheeting, a novelty in those days, increasingly replaced the wooden paneling of yesteryear.
-This period is mainly characterized by social housing and offices.
+Designs were the dry result of usage requirements, measurable data and the laws of economics.
+The street pattern became clear and well-organised again, the building lines and the roof landscape straight and unbroken.
+The main shapes of the buildings were simple, the floor plans functional and the facades elementary and bare, with windows as tightly repeating holes in the wall.
+The use of materials and colours also said goodbye to the small-scale: cool grey-white lime sand bricks or concrete brick facades took the place of the 'cosy' brown brick.
+White plastic cladding, a novelty in those days, increasingly replaced the wooden planks of yesteryear.
+This period is mainly characterised by social housing and offices.

 Examples